 Easy but very effective yoga asanas (postures) have the potential to increase general well-being and keep you injury-free on and off the trails.
-Yoga is also a way to reduce the stress and anxiety we may be experiencing while staying at home these days.
-No flexibility or experienced is needed.
-For best results, follow our mini routine before breakfast.
+This yoga routine is great for working up to your trip, or on your hiking adventure.
+Yoga is also a good way to reduce stress.
+No flexibility or experienced is needed for these yoga postures.
+For the best results, follow our mini routine before breakfast.

 1. Easy Sun Salutations (Surya Namaskara)

 This mini-sequence is a perfect way to start the day.
 It only has 6 movements and can easily be followed.
 The main goal is to stretch the body and hamstrings and get the blood flowing to move out any stagnation within the system.

 - Begin in a standing position.
 If possible, touch your feet together.
 If this is not possible, keep them hip-width apart.